- My TV options

 - Help and advice

-Digital UK aims to help viewers with disabilities access Freeview TV services’ using features such as audio description and subtitles.
-We work closely with manufacturers, charities and other organisations to stay abreast of developments in this area and welcome any feedback from viewers.
+Digital UK aims to help viewers with disabilities access services on DTT (Digital Terrestrial Television - commonly known as Freeview).
+We work closely with manufacturers, charities and other organisations to stay up to date with developments in this area and, of course, welcome any feedback from viewers.
+A downloadable version of this web page is also available here.

 To download Digital UK's accessibility statement click here

-- Viewers with hearing or speech impediment can contact an adviser through our Textphone service – 0330 332 0975
+- Viewers with hearing difficulties or with a speech disorder can contact an adviser through our

 Audio Description is a free service that can improve the enjoyment of TV for people with sight problems by adding additional commentary describing body language, expressions and movements.

-Many popular soaps and sitcoms like Eastenders, Coronation Street and Friends are audio described, not to mention many dramas, documentaries, cookery shows, travel programmes, children’s programmes and films.
+Many popular programmes such as Eastenders, Coronation Street and Doctor Who are audio described, not to mention many other dramas, documentaries, cookery shows, travel programmes, children's programmes and films.

 A comprehensive schedule of programmes with audio description can be found on the TV Help website www.tvhelp.org.uk/audes/schedule.php.

-You can now get subtitles with most Freeview equipment, and they can be accessed in one of two ways:
+All Freeview products enable viewers to access subtitles and these can be accessed in one of two ways:

 All signing on television involves a visible signer translating for a particular programme – this is known as open signing.
-The signer usually appears in the bottom corner of the screen, with the programme being broadcast full size or positioned away from that corner in a slightly smaller size.
+The signer will usually appear in the bottom corner of the screen, with the programme being broadcast full size or positioned away from that corner in a slightly smaller size.

-The number of programmes available with signing is much less than subtitling.
-However, you can find out more about signing by visiting the Action for Hearing Loss website at www.actiononhearingloss.org.uk.
+You can find out more about signing by visiting the Action for Hearing Loss website www.actiononhearingloss.org.uk.

-There are a number digital television devices or systems in the market that have been developed to offer greater access to digital TV viewers with hearing or visual impairments.
+Many Freeview TVs, set-top boxes and recorders (including all Freeview HD products) have been developed to offer greater access to viewers with hearing or visual impairments.

 Induction loop systems are designed so that you can hear sounds more clearly because they reduce or cut out background noise.
-At home, you could use a loop to hear sound from your television.
-They can be used with most digital TV's and boxes.
+At home, you could use a loop to hear sound from your television and they can be used with most digital TVs and boxes.

 Telephone: 0808 808 0123 or Textphone: 0808 808 9000.